 The Library of Birmingham is spread over 10 levels of varying size and usage.
 The building comprises a spacious entrance and foyer with mezzanine, lower ground level with indoor terraces, four further public levels and two outdoor garden terraces, a 'golden box' of secure archive storage occupying two levels, provision for staff offices and service plant on a further two levels and at the very top of the building a rotunda feature housing the Shakespeare Memorial Room.

 Everyone is welcome to come and experience the Library of Birmingham and there will be plenty on offer for visitors who don’t wish to join.
 But to get full use of all that the Library offers – including free wifi, borrowing books and music – you need to become a member.
-A full list of membership benefits are available here.

 You can join the Library online right here!
 Alternatively, pop into any of Birmingham’s public libraries and ask a member of staff.